Introduction

 Service quality

 The utility that certain individual customers get from certain commodity is the quality of the commodity as long as the customer is concerned.
 There cannot be a single definition of service quality since it is more of the receivers’ perception that determines whether he will be willing to trade with the company in the future.
+When concerned on the quality of a service, there are two most important deviations: technical quality and functional quality.
+Technical quality deals with what is delivered while functional quality is all about how it has been delivered.

 Technical quality is tangible while functional technical is not.
 McDonald management has the role of ensuring that the group of restaurants meets both technical and non-technical quality provisions (Kotler, Bowen and Makens, 2003).
+The chart below summarizes the service quality phenomenon:

-Service Encounter Or “Moment Of Truth
+Service Encounter or “Moment of Truth”

 Moment of service is the moment that a customer and the service he is receiving interact; it ranges from the general perception that a customer gets with the mention of a certain products or a certain business.
 McDonald has a strong brand name that offers the customer an appealing feeling; the name has to be protected by offering quality services and provision of goods that meets the demand of a customer.